Keyrose557/VMware-Virtual-initiative/README.md

 -  Change Interface `DMZ` Source `DMZ net`
 -  Save & Apply

+### Note!
+Hardening is Required
+- More on this in another section

 ## Troubleshooting steps
 - [ ] Restart VM
 - [ ] Verify network adapter on VMware